 They also receive a book of 150 Tuscan recipes.

 In the gourmand course, called Italian Immersion, students learn how to prepare a decadent Tuscan meal that will impress even the most experienced ‘foodies.’

-This includes stuffed pastas like ravioli, risotto, beginning with the broth, a second course of meat or game and, of course, dessert.
-The meal conists of five to six courses: two antipasti, two first courses (ravioli, risotto or gnocchi), a second course with one or two side dishes and dessert.
+This includes stuffed pasta like ravioli, risotto, beginning with the broth, the second course of meat or game and, of course, dessert.
+The meal consists of five to six courses: two antipasti, two first courses (ravioli, risotto or gnocchi), the second course with one or two side dishes and dessert.